AstraZeneca/runnable/docs/concepts/executor.md

-Executors are the heart of magnus, they traverse the workflow and execute the tasks within the workflow while coordinating with different services (eg. [run log](../concepts/run-log.md), [catalog](../concepts/catalog.md), [secrets](../concepts/secrets.md) etc)
+Executors are the heart of runnable, they traverse the workflow and execute the tasks within the workflow while coordinating with different services (eg. [run log](../concepts/run-log.md), [catalog](../concepts/catalog.md), [secrets](../concepts/secrets.md) etc)